NAARI LEADERSHIP TEAM

 Neema co-leads the shipping team, where she is responsible for conducting the quality checks.
 She ensures all products meet global market standards.
 She monitors proper product sizing in the initial knitting stages, checks midway to avoid any errors, and does a final evaluation before packing to make sure there are no mistakes on the items.
 Because quality is such an important part of Naari branding, this is a critical role to the success of the business.

 Mamta works as one of Naari’s wool co-leaders.
-Working alongside Malti, she prepares and orders the wool.
+She prepares and orders the wool.
 She assigns items to the knitters and provides the required wool, ensuring that the records reflect what each artisan is making.
 As an expert knitter, she attends to any wool related issues or emergencies throughout the knitting process.

 Dr. Kathleen Bollerud